WrestleMania 31: Preliminary matches

 The actual pay-per-view opened with the seven-man ladder match for the Intercontinental Championship where champion Bad News Barrett defended the title against Daniel Bryan, R-Truth, Dean Ambrose, Luke Harper, Dolph Ziggler, and Stardust.
 Bryan won the match after he and Ziggler exchanged headbutts at the top of the ladder, causing Ziggler to fall backward and allowing Bryan to claim his first Intercontinental Championship.

 Next, Seth Rollins faced Randy Orton.
 During the match, both men kicked out of their finishers.
-Orton eventually won the match after a second "RKO", which was given additional elevation as Orton countered Rollins' "Curb Stomp" by propelling Rollins up into the air.
+In the climax, Rollins attempted a "Phoenix Splash", but Orton moved out of the way and Rollins countered an "RKO" attempt.
+As Rollins attempted a second "Curb Stomp", Orton countered by propelling Rollins up into the air and performing a second "RKO" to win the match.

-After that, Sting and Triple H competed in a No Disqualification Match.
+After that, Sting and Triple H competed in a No Disqualification match.
 This was Sting's first official match in WWE.
 Midway through the match, Sting locked Triple H in his Scorpion Death Lock submission hold, which prompted Triple H's D-Generation X (DX) allies to enter the ring and attempt to interfere in the match.
-Sting knocked down Billy Gunn, Road Dogg and X-Pac, countered Triple H's Pedigree and threw him to the outside, and then launched himself from the top rope onto all four men.
-Triple H then performed a Pedigree on Sting for a near-fall and retrieved a sledgehammer from under the ring, which prompted the three original New World Order (nWo) members (Hulk Hogan, Kevin Nash and Scott Hall) to interfere on Sting's behalf.
+Sting knocked down Billy Gunn, Road Dogg, and X-Pac, countered Triple H's Pedigree and threw him to the outside, and then launched himself from the top rope onto all four men.
+Triple H then performed a Pedigree on Sting for a near-fall and retrieved a sledgehammer from under the ring, which prompted the three original New World Order (nWo) members (Hulk Hogan, Kevin Nash, and Scott Hall) to interfere on Sting's behalf.
 The nWo members took out DX and Sting dropped Triple H with his Scorpion Death Drop for a near-fall.
 Sting then locked Triple H in another Scorpion Death Lock.
 Triple H tried to grab his sledgehammer, but Hogan pulled it out of his reach, causing another brawl between both factions while Triple H was still locked in Sting's submission hold.
 Shawn Michaels then appeared and executed Sweet Chin Music on Sting.
 Triple H went to pin Sting only for Sting to kick out.
 Triple H grabbed his sledgehammer from Gunn, while Hall tossed a Baseball Bat to Sting.
 A standoff ensued between Triple H and Sting as they both held weapons.
 Sting struck Triple H in the gut with his bat and struck Triple H's sledgehammer which snapped in half.
 Sting then trapped Triple H in the corner and landed his Stinger Splash.
 When Sting went for another Stinger Splash, however, Triple H struck Sting with the sledgehammer to win the match.
 After the match, Triple H and Sting shook hands in the ring while the commentary team speculated that the rivalry between WWE and WCW had finally been put to rest.